1-800-275-4279

 Definition and Scope of Premises Liability

-The scope of liability for property owners is often determined by premises liability law.
+Premises liability law often determines the scope of liability for property owners.
 In Minneapolis, premises liability law is defined and governed by the Minnesota Statutes, Chapter 327, Section 60E.02.

 This law applies to all property owners and occupiers in Minneapolis and outlines the circumstances in which they can be held liable for injuries sustained on their premises.
-According to this law, property owners are liable for injuries that occur as a result of their negligence or failure to maintain their property in a safe condition.
+According to this law, property owners are liable for injuries resulting from their negligence or failure to maintain their property safely.

 This includes injuries caused by hazardous conditions, defects, or activities on the premises.
-The law also defines the scope of liability for property owners in situations where someone is invited onto the premises and is injured as a result of the owner’s negligence.
+The law also defines the scope of liability for property owners in situations where someone is invited onto the premises and is injured due to the owner’s negligence.

-In these cases, the property owner may be held liable for any injuries that occur as a result of their negligence.
+In these cases, the property owner may be held liable for any injuries that result from their negligence.

 Property Owner Duties and Responsibilities

-Property owners must also maintain any fixtures, structures, and equipment in a safe condition.
+Property owners must also safely maintain any fixtures, structures, and equipment.
 This may include repairs, maintenance, and inspection of the premises.

-In Minneapolis, the duty of care that is expected of property owners is outlined in the Minnesota Statutes.
-Section 604.01 of the Minnesota Statutes states that a property owner must take reasonable care to keep the premises in a reasonably safe condition, and to warn of any dangerous conditions of which the owner is aware or should be aware.
+In Minneapolis, the duty of care expected of property owners is outlined in the Minnesota Statutes.
+Section 604.01 states that a property owner must take reasonable care to keep the premises in a reasonably safe condition and warn of any dangerous conditions of which the owner is aware or should be aware.

-Furthermore, a property owner is liable for injuries that occur on the premises if it can be established that the owner was negligent in fulfilling this duty of care.
+Furthermore, a property owner is liable for injuries on the premises if it can be established that the owner was negligent in fulfilling this duty of care.

 Role of Minneapolis Premises Liability Law in Personal Injury Cases

-In Minneapolis, premises liability law plays a role in personal injury cases, determining the extent to which a property owner may be held liable for damages caused by an accident.
-Under Minneapolis premises liability law, a property owner is held liable for any injury or death that can be attributed to a condition of the property, or a hazard that the owner either created, knew of, or should have known about.
-This applies whether the injured person was a tenant, an invitee, or simply someone who was on the property for the owner’s benefit.
+In Minneapolis, premises liability law plays a role in personal injury cases, determining the extent to which a property owner may be liable for damages caused by an accident.
+Under Minneapolis premises liability law, a property owner is held liable for any injury or death attributed to a property condition or a hazard that the owner either created, knew of, or should have known about.
+This applies whether the injured person was a tenant, an invitee, or someone on the property for the owner’s benefit.

 The liability for damages in these cases can vary depending on the type of injury, the circumstances of the case, and whether the plaintiff was able to prove that the property owner created or should have known of the risk.
 Generally, the damages awarded are based on the economic loss suffered by the plaintiff, including medical bills, lost wages, and other costs.
 Additionally, depending on the severity of the injury, the court can also award punitive damages, which are meant to punish the property owner for negligent behavior.